ryderparedes/Learn-Cpp-Projects/Reference_Pointers/README.md

 # Reference_Pointers
 ## Description
-Swaps strings using reference and pointers.
+Swaps two strings based on the alphabetical order of their first character.
 Created to reinforce how pointers and references work in functions.
 ## Features
-- Swap String w/ References
+- Swap Strings w/ References
-- Swap String w/ Pointers
+- Swap Strings w/ Pointers